CodePool-soham/CHAKRAVIEW-CHESS-ENGINE-/README.md

 Piece movement via mouse input
 Visual representation of game state
 Integration with ChakraView engine logic
-Real-time updates after each move
+Real-time updates after each move <br>
 🎯 Purpose:

 The GUI acts as a frontend layer, allowing users to play and test the engine visually instead of console-based interaction.